 |Saving over 2 years||£2,242|

-Here I compare the current cheapest remortgage deal, available at the time of writing this article, based on cost over 3 years with a more expensive deal available.
+Here I compare the one of the cheapest remortgage deal, available at the time of writing this article, based on cost over 3 years with a more expensive deal available.
 Both terms are for 20 years as I have assumed that as this is a remortgage that you would have reduced your mortgage term from the typical 25 years.